codeconscious/game-of-life-cli/README.md

 ## TODO

+* Save application settings to a JSON file (using the new System.Text.Json library)
-* Adding and editing JSON application settings
+* Allow editing the settings via UI
-* Allow submitting seeds manually (maybe)
+* Allow saving and submitting seeds or grid states (maybe)
-* Allow only single-byte characters to represent cells
+* Allow only single-byte characters to represent cells (Standard mode only)
 * ~~Check the possibility of higher resolution~~